signalfx/gdi-specification/specification/behaviors.md

 ### Call Stack Sampling

 An instrumentation library that has profiling capabilities MUST be able to sample call stacks at a fixed interval.
-This default interval MUST default to 10 seconds.

 When a language runtime supports threading, stacks MUST be sampled across all process threads.
 The samples for all threads SHOULD be taken instantaneously